bonitasoft/bonita-ui-designer-sdk/README.md

 **2. Generating the properties file**

 Generate the properties file using the CLI (see below).
-If the generator cannot get any information to generate the properties file, please consider adding information to your components using JSDoc (see above).
+If the generator cannot get any information to generate the properties file, please consider either adding information to your components using JSDoc (see above), or generate a properties file from the web component name.
 <br><br>

 **3. Adding UI Designer specific information to the json properties file**